fury-gl/fury/docs/source/posts/2022/2022-05-23-first-post-mohamed.rst

 The day I got accepted
 ~~~~~~~~~~~~~~~~~~~~~~
 I made it my mission for the day to keep watching the email for any changes.
-When It got 8:00 pm in the Cairo timezone I didn't see any changes.
+When It got 8:00 pm in the Cairo timezone, I didn't see any changes.
 So I started searching for any news whatsoever and I couldn't find any.
 The GSoC dashboard doesn't say anything (story of my life.
 I didn't even get any promotions or spam mails that day).
 That's when I gave up. but, something doesn't feel right! right?
 I went again to check the dashboard to find that my proposal is accepted. but I can't even believe it.
 I'd better not jump to conclusions and wait for the official email before celebrating. shortly after, I received the official email It was a whole new feeling I never experienced ever before!
 I reached a whole new level of happiness.